 And he was really struggling.

-Since then I’ve incorporated Soundslice into all the song collections and courses that I have…and I’m slowly Here’s a screencast video showing the Soundslice technology at work on the song Something which is a part of my Beatles Basslines collection:
+Since then I’ve incorporated Soundslice into my learning and teaching.
+Here’s a screencast video showing the Soundslice technology at work on the song Something: